Union city Oral surgery & Elizabeth Oral Surgery Group are now Legacy Oral Surgery and Implants

 Loose teeth caused by advanced gum disease or trauma can create significant anxiety about your oral health and future treatment options, but modern periodontal splinting techniques offer an effective way to stabilize weakened teeth and preserve your natural smile.
 This conservative treatment approach uses advanced materials to connect and support teeth that have lost stability due to bone loss, injury, or periodontal disease progression.

-Legacy Oral Surgery brings specialized periodontal splinting expertise to Staten Island patients who want to save their natural teeth and avoid more extensive procedures.
+The Staten Island oral surgeons at Legacy Oral Surgery bring specialized periodontal splinting expertise to patients who want to save their natural teeth and avoid more extensive procedures.
 Our comprehensive oral surgery treatments include advanced splinting techniques that can help stabilize loose teeth while you pursue comprehensive periodontal therapy or healing from traumatic injury.

 Understanding Periodontal Splinting